Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 modify the value stored in the address which a pointer points to.
 This can be used to pass arguments to functions by reference, so that the function can modify these arguments.

+1-swap_int.c: This source file uses the same concept as above, using pointers to alter the value (in this case swap the value) of two variables.